smedrec/smart-logs/.qoder/repowiki/en/content/Getting Started.md

 - Replaced references to deprecated `@repo/audit-sdk` with current `@repo/audit` and `@repo/audit-client` packages
 - Updated quick start guide to align with current implementation
 - Removed outdated Hello World example using deprecated SDK
-- Added new section for Audit Client Library usage
+- Added new sections for Audit Client Library usage, Plugin Architecture, and Framework Integration
 - Updated table of contents and navigation structure
+- Enhanced examples with plugin system and framework integration patterns

 ## Table of Contents
 1. [Introduction](#introduction)